Fernando Arturo de Meriño: Against the annexation

 When it became public that Santana had decided to annex the Dominican Republic to Spain, Meriño decided to join the open opposition.
 He apparently took steps behind the scenes to try to prevent the annexation, and even tried to dissuade Santana in an interview they both held.
 Unfortunately it was too late, and on March 18, 1861, the inhabitants of the capital contemplated the spectacle of lowering their tricolor flag to be replaced by that of the Kingdom of Spain.
+After the annexation was completed on March 18, 1861, Meriño criticized Santana and the annexation from the pulpit.
+This forced him to leave the country in April 1862.
+He moved to Spain and then to Puerto Rico.
+Later, he was in Venezuela and then in Cuba.
+Wherever he stayed during his exile, he wrote denunciations of the annexation.
+Once the Republic was restored, he returned in 1865 and was elected President of the Constituent Assembly.
 Although lacking the strength to prevent the annexation of 1861, Meriño decided to openly oppose it.
 A few days before the consummation of the infamy, on February 27, 1861, he gave a speech, in the presence of the tyrant, directed against selfishness, an instinct denounced as the cause of all the evils that afflicted the Republic.
 He started from a theological consideration to propose how contradictory passions had developed from the moment “the first man fell from the grace of God” and “all miseries invaded him.”

 In that piece he put his intellectual capacity and skills into play.